Bristol Choral Society: 1950s–present day

-The choir is also often engaged to provide the chorus for concerts organised by other organisations, such as Elgar's The Kingdom for the Elgar Festival with the English Symphony Orchestra under conductor Vernon Handley at Worcester cathedral in 2006, Tolga Kashif's Queen Symphony at the Colston Hall and The Anvil, Basingstoke with the Royal Philharmonic Orchestra conducted by the composer, Orff's Carmina Burana for the National Children's Orchestra of Great Britain at the Colston Hall in April 2011 and Vaughan Williams' Sinfonia antartica for the BBC National Orchestra of Wales at the Colston Hall on 20 November 2011 which was subsequently broadcast on BBC Radio 3.
-In April 2014, the choir sang in 2 performances of Janáček's Glagolitic Mass at Colston Hall and Royal Festival Hall, Southbank Centre, London by invitation of the Philharmonia Orchestra, under conductor Jakub Hrůša.
+The choir is also often engaged to provide the chorus for concerts organised by other organisations, such as Elgar's The Kingdom for the Elgar Festival with the English Symphony Orchestra conducted by Vernon Handley at Worcester Cathedral in 2006, Tolga Kashif's Queen Symphony at the Colston Hall and The Anvil, Basingstoke with the Royal Philharmonic Orchestra conducted by the composer, Orff's Carmina Burana for the National Children's Orchestra of Great Britain at the Colston Hall in April 2011 and Vaughan Williams' Sinfonia antartica for the BBC National Orchestra of Wales at the Colston Hall on 20 November 2011 which was subsequently broadcast on BBC Radio 3.
+In April 2014, the choir sang in 2 performances of Janáček's Glagolitic Mass at Colston Hall and Royal Festival Hall, Southbank Centre, London, by invitation of the Philharmonia Orchestra, conducted by Jakub Hrůša.
 In November 2014 the choir joined with the BBC National Chorus of Wales for a performance of Elgar's The Dream of Gerontius.
 In spring 2016 it performed Vaughan Williams' Sea Symphony with the Philharmonia Orchestra under the direction of John Wilson.
-Choir members have several times in recent years been invited to join with the BBC National Chorus of Wales in Promenade concerts, including Mahler's Eighth Symphony in 2018.
+Choir members have several times in recent years been invited to join with the BBC National Chorus of Wales in promenade concerts, including Mahler's Eighth Symphony in 2018.

 Hilary Campbell became the choir's first female conductor in April 2016.
 In addition to the established concert season, the choir also undertakes other engagements further afield, foreign tours (Germany in 2017 and 2019, Portugal in 2018, Spain in 2023), and community, outreach and education work in and around Bristol.
 Because of the continued closure of the Bristol Beacon for the rebuilding of its interior (originally scheduled for 2017–19), the choir has given most of its concerts in Bristol Cathedral since January 2018, apart from Messiah performances in Clifton Cathedral and Redmaids' High School.
 In January 2020 Bristol Choral Society made a recording of music by Bob Chilcott, Cecilia McDowall and Judith Weir for Delphian Records.
-No further performances were possible in the rest of the 2019-2020 season and the whole of the 2020-2021 season because of the COVID-19 pandemic, though the choir continued to have virtual rehearsals each week, recorded a virtual choir performance of Rachmaninov's Borogoditse Devo and was able to put on a very successful online carol composition competition in December 2020.
-These activities made the choir the winner of two Making Music awards in 2021 for best project with a focus on new music and best vocal group music director for Hilary Campbell.
-The choir and Hilary went on to enjoy further success becoming winners of the Royal Philharmonic Society Inspiration Award for 2021.
+No further performances were possible in the rest of the 2019–2020 season and the whole of the 2020–2021 season because of the COVID-19 pandemic, though the choir continued to have virtual rehearsals each week, recorded a virtual choir performance of Rachmaninov's "Bogoroditse Devo" (from All-Night Vigil) and was able to put on a very successful online carol composition competition in December 2020.
+These activities made the choir the winner of two Making Music awards in 2021 for best project with a focus on new music and best vocal group music director for Campbell.
+The choir and Campbell went on to enjoy further success becoming winners of the Royal Philharmonic Society Inspiration Award for 2021.

 The choir returned to live performance in November 2021 with a concert at Bristol Cathedral which included a performance of Te Deum by Elizabeth Poston.
 Written over 60 years ago this was only the second time the piece had been performed.